Summer School (1987 film): Plot

 At a Los Angeles area beach city high school, on the last day of school before summer vacation, physical education teacher Freddy Shoop is preparing for a vacation to Hawaii with his girlfriend, Kim.
 Vice principal Phil Gills hands out paper slips informing several underachievers that they must attend summer school for remedial English.
 Among the students are easily distracted Pam House; "nocturnal" Larry Kazamias, a male stripper; football jock Kevin Winchester; pregnant Rhonda Altobello; geeky Alan Eakian; dyslexic Denise Green; intimidating Jerome Watkins; and two horror film-obsessed underachievers, Dave Frazier and Francis Gremp, a.k.a.
 "Chainsaw".

 The teacher scheduled to lead the class, Mr. Dearadorian, unexpectedly wins the lottery and immediately quits, so Gills seeks an emergency replacement among the teachers still on school grounds.
-Each manages to evade him, quickly figuring out what he wants them to do, until he finally corners Shoop, blackmailing him into taking the job or lose tenure.
+Each manages to evade him, quickly figuring out what he wants them to do, until he finally corners Shoop, blackmailing him into taking the job or losing tenure.
 Kim insists on going to Hawaii by herself despite Shoop's pleas for her to stay.

 On his first day, Shoop meets Robin Bishop, who is teaching American History next door.
 He falls for her, but she is already dating Gills.
 His first day is a disaster.
-Most of the students slack off, and Jerome goes to the bathroom and doesn't return.
+Most of the students slack off, and Jerome goes to the bathroom and does not return.
 A beautiful Italian transfer student, Anna-Maria, is transferred to the class in order for her to work on her English, much to the delight of Dave and Chainsaw.
 After some students inexplicably leave and the remaining ones attempt to leave class as well, Shoop admits he has no idea how to teach them.
-Rather than studying, he and the students spend their first few days having fun going to the beach, a theme park, and a petting zoo until Alan's grandmother finds out when he gets an allergy and tells Gills.
+Rather than studying, he and the students spend their first few days having fun going on field trips to a go-karting track, a theme park, a petting zoo, and the beach.